lr580/lr580/README.md

 I am a college student.
 My blog is [here](https://lr580.github.io/).
 Contact me via QQ 2277379149

-A brief introduction of my repositories: (latest updated of the introduction was on Sept.
+A brief introduction of my repositories: (latest updated of the introduction was on Oct.
 12, 2023)

 1. [algorithm_template](https://github.com/lr580/algorithm_template) Some templates of algorithm for ICPC(ACM)/CCPC, mainly written by C++, the pdf version is about 300 pages.
 2. [shannon_sources](https://github.com/lr580/shannon_sources) Some slides and data about algorithm used for SCNU Socoding Shannon(a club which teaches algorithm) teaching and holding contest.